 What is ‘England’ in French?
 This might be an easy question for francophiles and francophones to answer.
-But we should never take for granted that for many the answer is not so obvious.
-So here is how French speakers say it… with further interesting facts to learn about the word.
+But we should never take for granted that, for many, the answer is not so obvious.
+So here is how French speakers say it… with further exciting facts to learn about the word.

 What is ‘England’ in French?

 The answer is… ANGLETERRE!

 For those of you who can read IPA, the pronunciation in French is \ɑ̃.ɡlə.tɛʁ\.